brightspot/react-examples/app-routing/README.md

 ## Using the example application

 The front-end application is a simple news website.
-Content consists of pages and articles.
+Content consists of pages, tags, and articles.

 Publish the following content in Brightspot:

 1. Sections(s)
 2. Article(s)
+3. Tag(s)

+> **_Note_** When choosing a slug, avoid spaces, slashes.
+It is also best to use lowercase letters.
+An example of a good slug: `my-example-page`.
+An example of a bad slug: `my Example/page`.

 Navigate to your front-end application to see your content displayed!